benjfriedrich/thiswillbe.fun/content/learn-more/specs.md

 ### HTML 5 / CSS 3

 If it can be done using HTML and CSS, I can do it.
 I'm primo at this stuff.

+Mobile-first, flexible layouts.

 ### Javascript